chanakyak313-design/Sign-Link/ui/README.md

 # Sign-Link: Real-Time Sign Language Translator

 Hey there!
-This is my mini-project for the 3-2 academic semester.
+This is project .
 Sign-Link is a web-based application designed to bridge the communication gap for the hearing and speech impaired by converting hand gestures into digital text in real-time.

 I wanted to focus on building a clean, fast user interface that can handle a live camera stream smoothly while laying down the groundwork for an AI processing pipeline.